samsonasik/RedirectHandlerModule/README.md

 [![Coverage Status](https://coveralls.io/repos/samsonasik/RedirectHandlerModule/badge.svg?branch=master)](https://coveralls.io/r/samsonasik/RedirectHandlerModule)
 [![Downloads](https://poser.pugx.org/samsonasik/redirect-handler-module/downloads)](https://packagist.org/packages/samsonasik/redirect-handler-module)

-*RedirectHandlerModule* is a module for handling redirect when the given url to redirect plugin is not registered in your ZF application.
-It simply override existing ZF redirect plugin, so we can just use it.
+*RedirectHandlerModule* is a module for handling redirect when the given url to redirect plugin is not registered in your Laminas application.
+It simply override existing Laminas redirect plugin, so we can just use it.

-> This is README for version ^2.0 which only support ZF3 with php ^7.1.
+> This is README for version ^3.0 which only support Laminas 3 with php ^7.1.

+> For version 2, you can read at [version 2 readme](https://github.com/samsonasik/RedirectHandlerModule/tree/2.x.x) which still support ZF3 with php ^7.1 support.

 > For version 1, you can read at [version 1 readme](https://github.com/samsonasik/RedirectHandlerModule/tree/1.x.x) which still support ZF2 with php ^5.6|^7.0 support.